Home Ownership Affordability: Historical Factors and Charts

 fundrise_logo

 Fundrise Starter Portfolio background.
 When I bought in, the Fundrise Starter Portfolio was a simple 50/50 mix of two eREITs: the Fundrise Income eREIT and the Fundrise Growth eREIT*.
 Since these are finite baskets of entire properties, over time they will close one fund and start another similar basket.
 What new investors are buying today will be different apartment complexes and office buildings than what I bought in 2017.
-Here is what I hold now:
+Here were my holding as of the end of June 2023:

 Each private eREIT works within recent crowdfunding legislation that allows all investors to own a basket of individual real estate properties (not just accredited investors with high net worth).
 The minimum deposit is now just $10.
 You must buy shares directly from Fundrise, and there are only limited quarterly liquidity windows as this is meant to be a long-term investment.
 There are also additional options available with higher investments:

 Vanguard REIT ETF background.
-The Vanguard REIT ETF (VNQ) is the ETF share class of a $70 billion index fund that invests in publicly-traded real estate investment trusts (REITs).
+The Vanguard REIT ETF (VNQ) is the ETF share class of a $60+ billion index fund that invests in publicly-traded real estate investment trusts (REITs).
 You can purchase it via any brokerage account.
 You have the liquidity of being to sell on any day the stock market is open.
 A single share currently costs about $100, but many brokers offer fractional dollar-based trades if you want.
 All shareholders are holding the same ratio of (tens of?) thousands of office buildings, hotels, storage centers, nursing homes, shopping centers, apartment complexes, timber REITs, mortgage REITs, and so on.
-Here are the recent top 10 holdings:
+Here is a recent breakdown:

 Commentary.
-The main issue with this comparison is that this chart uses two different types of NAVs (net asset values).
+One issue with this comparison is that this chart uses two different types of NAVs (net asset values).
 Vanguard updates the NAV daily based on the combined agreement of millions of investors.
 Every trading day, there is a price where you can liquidate your VNQ shares.
 Meanwhile, Fundrise NAVs are only estimates as there is no daily market value available since they hold entire apartment complexes, office buildings, and so on (similar to your house, but with even fewer comps).
 Your liquidity from Fundrise is limited to quarterly windows that are not guaranteed.
+That is why I wanted to finish this experiment will a full cash-out, so we can at least somewhat test if the NAVs are realistic.
+I was honestly a bit skeptical that the Fundrise NAVs could keep going up while the VNQ NAVs were struggling, but they did cash me out at the NAVs they posted.
+I have to give them credit for that.
+In the end, perhaps Fundrise is closer to owning a basket of pieces of real apartment complexes and buildings, in that the rising interest rates really didn’t hurt residential housing prices so far either.

 You can learn more about all Fundrise Real Estate options here.
 Anyone can invest with Fundrise; you don’t need to be an accredited investor.